 We know that according to Vedanta, the ultimate reality is one.
-That everything is really one.
-That however, is not our present experience.
-And because the reality is supposed to be one, it is infinite and it is undivided.
+Everything is really one.
+That, however, is not our present experience.
+And because reality is supposed to be one, it is infinite and it is undivided.
 But somehow, the reality that you and I experience is not undivided.
 It is very much divided and its very much limited in many ways.
 Factual reality if you like.
 Now how and when did, this infinite one reality, somehow, become fractured into many different realities?
-Those are the realities of my existence, realities of the existence of every one of the human beings, every one of the living beings, realities, as theses appear to us, are existence of every object in this world.
+Those are the realities of my existence, realities of the existence of every one of the human beings, every one of the living beings, realities, as these appear to us, are existence of every object in this world.
 How did this one existence suddenly begin to appear as many different kinds of existence – whether living or non-living?

 Now when did that exactly happen – no one knows.
 This not knowing, when this occurred?
 This ignorance of when this occurred is called ‘Maya’ in Vedantic terms.
 It does not know when it happened.
 ‘Maya’ originates from the root word called ‘Mayee’.
 Mayee means measure.
 Anything that one can measure is Maya.
 This body, the money, the cars, the houses, the land, the property and the human relationships – whether through blood or through social arrangements, is Maya.
 Only Divine Love, which is infinite, is beyond measure, is beyond Maya.
 Paramahansa Yogananda had written down, “Only Love can take my place.”
 Anything, which is measurable, is tangible, will eventually degenerate.
-It is ‘not permanent’; it is only ‘Anitya’.
+It is ‘not permanent; it is only ‘Anitya’.
 But normal and ignorant people do not understand it, do not remethrough hoarding and permanent greed.
 That is a mistake and the cause of our suffering and misery.

 This not knowing when it happened, it is just called ‘Maya’.
 Now why is it not known?